IELTS Writing Task 2 sample answer (band score 8-9)

 Model Answer 1:

-In today's consumer-driven society, some parents are inclined to buy a plethora of toys for their children to play with.
+In today's consumer-driven society, some parents are inclined to buy a large number of toys for their children to play with.
 This trend has both benefits and drawbacks.
 This essay will examine the major advantages and shortcomings of providing children with many toys.

-One major advantage of having many different toys is that they can stimulate a child's creativity and imagination.
+One major advantage of buying many different toys for young children is that those toys stimulate a child's creativity and imagination.
 With a diverse selection of toys, children engage in various role-playing scenarios and explore different worlds.
 For instance, a child with a wide array of building blocks, action figures, and dress-up costumes can create imaginative stories and scenarios, honing their cognitive and emotional skills.

 Another major advantage is that a plethora of toys can facilitate social interactions and cooperation among children.
 When children have access to a variety of toys, they are more likely to share and exchange playthings with their peers.
 This fosters a sense of cooperation and teamwork, allowing children to learn valuable social skills from a young age.
 For instance, in a preschool setting where children have an assortment of toys to choose from, researchers observed that the children were more willing to collaborate on building projects and imaginative play scenarios, promoting positive social interactions.